3 Killers among us

 Aspergillosis

-A fungus that lives on the decaying organic matter around us.
-It is so common in both our birds envoriment and our own so its nearly impossible to prevent and do anything about it.
+A fungus that lives on decaying organic matter surrounds us every day.
+It is so common in both our birds' environment and our own that it is nearly impossible to fully prevent or eliminate.

-Aspergillosis are most common caused by Aspergillus fumigatus but can also be caused by other funguses.
+Aspergillosis is most commonly caused by Aspergillus fumigatus, but it can also be caused by other fungal species.

-You can see already inside the egg if an embryo is affected by aspergillus.
-The egg will have a green looking apperence when candling.
-Newly hatched chicks which display symtoms such as gasping, swollen eye, with yellow fluid and fluid from eyes and nose.
+In embryos, infection can sometimes be seen already inside the egg: when candling, the egg may show a greenish appearance if affected by aspergillus.
+Newly hatched chicks may display symptoms such as gasping, swollen eyes with yellow fluid, and discharge from the eyes and nose.

-The spores of aspergillus fumigatus and other funguses live naturally in the enovirment of birds and poultry.
-They will thrive around feeder and water stations and also inside them.
+Spores of Aspergillus fumigatus and related fungi live naturally in the environment of birds and poultry.
+They thrive in damp conditions, especially around feeders, water stations, and even inside them.

-A necropsy will show mold in the airpipe, waterbelly and chessy nodules in the lungs and airsacs.
-The lungs will have a grey, yellow apparance
+A necropsy will typically reveal mold growth in the trachea, fluid in the abdominal cavity (water belly), and cheesy nodules in the lungs and air sacs.
+The lungs will appear greyish-yellow in color.

 Panic, Silkie Chicken